wiris/santoku/README.md

 s3_handler.put_object(bucket="your_bucket_name", object_key="your_object_key", content="Your object content.")
 ```

-#### Secrets Manager
+#### AWS Secrets Manager

+AWS Secrets Manager protects secrets needed to access applications, services, and IT resources.
+The service allows rotating, managing, and retrieving credentials, keys, and other secrets.

-We provide methods to get the content of a created secret.
+We provide methods to get the content of a previously created secret.

-Example of use:
+##### Example of usage

 ```python
 from aws.secrets_manager_handler import SecretsManagerHandler